brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-Keep using these methods, but be aware that no exceptions will be thrown.
+Keep using these methods, but be aware that they don't throw exceptions.

 #### Why was this change made?

-The current implementation of these methods won't generate any exception during their execution, therefore doesn't make sense keep `PortalException` on the method signature.
+Since the current method implementations don't generate exceptions, there's no need for the methods to declare throwing a `PortalException`.

 ---------------------------------------